Farmer Shay Myers to Newsmax: Consumers Not Yet Seeing Full Food Price Hikes

 "We figured that our overall farming cost is up 34[%] to 35%.
 And, to date, consumers have only seen about 11% of that.
-So I think that will be passed on to them sooner or later," Myers, who runs a farming company that produces onions, said during "Eric Bolling The Balance" Friday.
+So I think that will be passed on to them sooner or later," Myers, who runs a farming company that produces onions, told "Eric Bolling The Balance."
 "We're going to go from 11% up to that 35%, and the consumers will feel it.
 But we don't have any choice within agriculture but to pass those costs along because of the fact that we work on such a narrow margin."

 Myers said farmers usually have only between an 8% to 9% profit margin to work with; that the costs of necessities, like fertilizer, are increasing; and that consumers likely will see prices increase at the grocery stores in the next several months.